lucasalexander/Crm-Sample-Code/README.md

 ###CrmScheduledWorkflows
 This solution shows an method for scheduling recurring workflows in Dynamics CRM.
 The approach was originally described in my ["Scheduling recurring Dynamics CRM workflows with FetchXML"](http://www.alexanderdevelopment.net/post/2013/05/19/Scheduling-recurring-Dynamics-CRM-workflows-with-FetchXML) blog post.

+###CrmStreamingNotifications
+This is a proof-of-concept solution for implementing a near real-time streaming API for Dynamics CRM with Node.js and Socket.IO.
+A video demonstration of the solution in action can be seen here: http://youtu.be/j7rG9qD3ycg.

 ###CrmTeamConnection
 This solution shows an approach to managing Dynamics CRM access team membership with connections and custom workflow activities.
 This approach was originally discussed in my ["Managing Microsoft Dynamics CRM 2013 access team membership using connections"](http://h30507.www3.hp.com/t5/Applications-Services-Blog/Managing-Microsoft-Dynamics-CRM-2013-access-team-membership/ba-p/152491) blog post.